lhilfiker/filesystem-search/readme.md

 ### Background app

+The app will be a standart c++ app. when installing the background app e.g as a deb, it will run a post install script to create a systemctl service and automaticlly enable it. by default it will not scan as the app will look for a config file which doesnt exist yet and will then just turn off again.

 #### watching over file changes
 Code that inputs a folder path and a sincewhentolook DateTime, then looks at every last modified date of each file in the folder.
 It will retunr a list of all files that have a modified datetime after the inputed dateTime.
 After that it will start to look for any modification (inotifywait on linux) and will index that too and update the last modified sincewhentolook.